-- Upselling to existing customers to increase their lifetime value (CLV).
+- Upselling to existing customers to increase their lifetime value.

-We’ve put together a list of metrics that can help you stay on track with your marketing goals, as well as help report back to the business stakeholders how well you are doing.
+We’ve put together a list of SaaS marketing metrics that can help you stay on track with your business goals, as well as help report back to the business stakeholders how well you are doing.

 1. Website visitors and leads

-Any software company will know that the website is an essential marketing and sales tool for your business, and so it is not surprising to see website visitors and leads as a vital marketing metric to help prove your ROI.
+Any software company will know that the website is an essential marketing and sales tool for your SaaS business, and so it's not surprising to see website visitors and leads as a vital marketing metric to help prove your ROI.

 Firstly, you will want to look at your website visitors; what percentage of traffic is coming from each source and what conversion rates are you having on the website per source?